 WP Electric’s expertise with cabling systems and working knowledge of WilsonPro would prove to be a plus, since the installation would extend from CHOC’s basement to its penthouse floor.

-In total, roughly 370 Wilson dome antennas, 34 WilsonPro amplifiers, and about a million feet of coax cable was installed.
+In total, roughly 370 Wilson dome antennas, 34 WilsonPro amplifiers, and about 65,000 feet of cable was installed.
 Initially, CHOC’s facilities team was concerned about the complexity and scale of the installation.
 However, WP Electric gained their trust by successfully completing their cabling throughout the lower levels of the main building, with zero disruptions or issues.